Evaluating Language Models' Evaluations of Games: Related work

 \paragraph{Applying methods from cognitive science to understand language models} Our work follows a well-established line of recent research that employs psychological findings to better understand language model behavior~\citep[e.g.,][]{mccoy2024embers, mccoy2024language, binz2023using, ku2025using, coda2024cogbench, frank2023baby}.
 Such research typically replicates an existing psychological study by replacing participants with language models, which are compared the original participants as well as rational cognitive models that describe desired behavior~\citep[e.g.,][]{liu2024largeb, marjieh2024rational, liu2024largea, zhu2024incoherent}.
+Insights from cognitive science have also contributed to designing and improving LLM-based agents \citep{liu2026cognitive}.
 Additional related work is in Appendix~\ref{sec:addtl-related-work}.